BarkhatovN/corp-fin/README.md

 # corp-fin
-It's nots that I made from "Corporate Finance / Jonathan B Berk; Peter M DeMarzo"
+There are notes that I made from "Corporate Finance / Jonathan B Berk; Peter M DeMarzo"

 ## Profitability ratios